Mat. 007 & 008

 Projects

-- Represent the binomial theorem of power 1, 2, and 3 by using concrete materials.
+- Represent the binomial theorem of power 1, 2, and 3 separately by using concrete materials and generalize it with n dimension relating with Pascal's triangle.

 - Verify the sine law by taking particular triangle in four quadrants.

-- Construct an ellipse using a piece of pencil, rope and nails.
+- Construction of ellipse by using a piece of pencil, rope and nails

 - Express the area of triangle and parallelogram in terms of vector.

-- Identify applications of Newton's law of motion in daily life.
+- Identify different applications of Newton's law of motion and related cases in our daily life.

 Student Assessment